Prajwal5180/Defender-for-Cloud/modules/module0-preparing-the-environment.md

-# Module 0 – Preparing the Environment
+# Module A – Preparing the Environment

 ### Task 1 : Enabling Microsoft Defender for Cloud (Read-Only)